Energy Compression and Stabilization of Laser-Plasma Accelerators

-In conclusion, we have shown that bunch decompression in combination with an active plasma dechirper can effectively correct the energy output of an LPA.
-Start-to-end simulations demonstrate that an unprecedented beam energy spread and energy jitter in the permille to sub-permille range could be achieved with this technique, using currently-available laser technology.
+In conclusion, the presented concept of bunch decompression and active plasma dechirping effectively corrects the energy spread and jitter of LPAs in a compact setup.
+Large-scale realistic start-to-end simulations demonstrate that the beam energy spread and energy jitter of state-of-the-art LPAs can be reduced by an order of magnitude to the permille and sub-permille range.
 This would enable LPAs as compact beam sources for future storage rings or free-electron lasers.

-The authors would like to thank S. Jalas, M. Kirchen and A. Maier for useful discussions.
-This research was supported in part through the Maxwell computational resources operated at Deutsches Elektronen-Synchrotron DESY, Hamburg, Germany.
-The authors gratefully acknowledge the Gauss Centre for Supercomputing e.V. (www.gauss-centre.eu) for funding this project by providing computing time through the John von Neumann Institute for Computing (NIC) on the GCS Supercomputer JUWELS~\cite{JUWELS} at J\"{u}lich Supercomputing Centre (JSC).